Briercrest College and Seminary: Athletics

 Briercrest College and Seminary's athletic teams are known as the Clippers.
 Varsity sports include men's and women's basketball and volleyball, and men's hockey.
 They compete in the Alberta Colleges Athletic Conference, part of the Canadian Colleges Athletic Association.
-They also have Junior Varsity teams for men's and women's basketball, volleyball, and outdoor soccer that compete in the Prairie Athletic Conference.
-Briercrest also has a club women's softball team that plays in the Western Collegiate Softball Association.
 Court sports play in the Margaret P. Reimer Memorial Gymnasium and the hockey team plays in Barkman Arena, named in honour of past president and current chancellor John Barkman.
 The 500-seat NHL-sized rink officially opened on February 7, 2009.

 Briercrest teams have medaled in CCAA national championships four times, winning its only gold at the 1977 Men's Basketball Championship, silver at the 1991 Men's Basketball Championship, bronze at the 2012 Men's Volleyball Championship and silver at the 2014 Men's Volleyball Championship.
 The school has produced one CCAA National Player of the Year (Gradyn Childerhose, men's Basketball, 2012), three CCAA Coach of the Year recipients, (Carl Hinderager, men's Basketball, 1983; Stan Peters, men's Basketball, 1993; and Nigel Mullan, men's volleyball, 2012) and numerous CCAA All-Canadians.

 In 2019-20, three Clippers Women's Volleyball players earned ACAC All-Conference awards: Rebecca Garner (Outside Hiitter), Mikayla Benterud (Middle Blocker), and Ashley Erickson (Setter).
 Erickson was also named Player of the Year for the ACAC South.
 Women's Volleyball Coach, Nolan Weinmaster won ACAC Coach of the Year for the South Conference.
 The Women's Basketball team also received an award with Angenay Williams getting a 1st Team All-Conference nod.
-Men's Volleyball teammates, Bryton Codd and Karym Coleman (both Outside Hitters), were named to the ACAC South All-Conference Team.
-Coleman also won ACAC Player of the Year.
-Brandon Tolentino was the sole Men's Basketball player to get an award as he made 2nd Team All-Conference.